Does an addition to a mobile home have to comply with the HUD Code?

 5) If you decide to relocate your home, the addition complicates the move.
 It cannot be moved and will require demolition.
 Also, any openings in the exterior of the home cut for the addition will have to be repaired, and plumbing and electrical wiring restored to their original configuration.

+Go to our HUD-CODE FOR MOBILE HOMES page for a listing of our other HUD-code articles.
 Also, see our blog posts What walls can I remove in a mobile home? and What do I need to know about building an addition to a mobile home?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •